 kibbutz, – Hebrew: “gathering” or “collective” – Israeli collective settlement, usually agricultural and often also industrial, in which all wealth is held in common.
 Profits are reinvested in the settlement after members have been provided with food, clothing, and shelter and with social and medical service

-In a certain tradition, the journeyman years (Wanderjahre) are a time of travel for several years after completing apprenticeship as a craftsman.
+In a certain tradition, the journeyman years (Wanderjahre) is a time of travel for several years after completing an apprenticeship as a craftsman/maker where the 'traveller' builds her/his network of networks and wins real world experience that enables 'the journeyman' to become the 'Master' – FREEman – of their own destiny as makers beyond the journey.

 While the institution of the journeyman years is original to craftsmen, the concept has spread to other professions.
 As such, a priest could set out on an extended journey to do research in the libraries of monasteries across Europe and gain wider knowledge and experience.